Skip to contents

 • as gene symbols as well as NCBI Entrez and Ensembl IDs

-• without accessing external resources and requiring an active internet connection
+• without accessing external resources requiring an active internet connection

-Please be aware that the homologs were computationally predicted for distinct genes.
+Please be aware that the orthologs were computationally predicted at the gene level.
 The full pathways may not be well conserved across species.

 Installation